Kai Conscious Waiheke

 Kai Conscious Waiheke (KCW) engages households in activities and events aimed to support sustainability through food waste reduction and composting.

 The successful KCW pilot began in 2013 and saw 220 Blackpool households receive the Kai Conscious tool kit & over forty people attend free composting workshops.

-The project then moved to Rocky Bay, Oneroa, Surfdale & will move to Mawhitipana (Palm Beach) in 2017.
+The project then moved to Rocky Bay, Oneroa, Surfdale, and to Mawhitipana (Palm Beach) in 2017.

 Being Kai Conscious means taking actions like measuring food waste, meal and shopping planning, portioning, and storing food correctly to reduce the amount of food waste you produce, save you money and reduce environmental impacts.